For Experienced Entrepreneurs

-847 experienced female experts have read this and recognised themselves on the first page
+847 experienced entrepreneurs have read this and recognised themselves on the first page

-A 15-minute structural diagnosis that names the gap between your expertise and the market’s ability to find you — and explains why nothing you’ve invested in could close it.
+A 15-minute structural diagnosis that names the gap between your expertise and the market’s ability to find you, shows the shape behind it, and explains why the usual fixes couldn’t close it.

 Inside, you’ll see: